WHO CAN ENTER?

 Entries will be assessed using the following criteria:

-Approximately 100 works will be selected for the exhibition.
-Entrants will be notified of the outcome of the selection process by email by Tuesday 12 April 2016.
+Entrants will be notified of the outcome of the selection process by email by Tuesday 6 April 2018.

 EXHIBITION & PRIZEGIVING